zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 Attempt to flush all dirty blocks in RAM to the backend.
 Returns `true` if all data has been successfully written to the backend, or `false` if there is still pending writes.
 Only ensures data sent by operations before the flush have been successfully passed to the backend driver.
-Any subsequent writes can produce newly dirty blocks.
+Any subsequent file or directory operations can produce newly-dirty blocks.

 `bool afatfs_destroy(bool dirty)`